 Closet pans often plug into connectors with nasty bends in them.
 The bends help to get the toilet in the correct position.
 These bends may direct the effluent horizontally or at worst vertically upwards.
 Some of the adapters that connect toilets to the main 100mm soil pipework have a larger diameter within them.
 Their outlets then narrow down to 100mm.
 Effluent solids in these sections may stagnate if not followed by plenty of flushing water to keep them clear.

 The outside toilet waste passed straight through the “y” access junction used to connect the upstairs bathroom.
-The bathroom effluent would descend at speed and hit the main pipe run in the chamber at an angle only to pile up on the side benching.
+The bathroom effluent would descend at speed and hit the main pipe run in the chamber at an the wrong angle only to pile up on the side benching.

-The pile would grow over time and eventually collapse into the open pipe section forming a plug when washed into the exit pipe.
+The pile would grow over time and eventually collapse into the open pipe section forming a plug when washed into the inspection chamber’s exit pipe.
 Effluent would then build up behind this blockage until the inspection chamber filled and the effluent leaked out around the cover.

 Clearing the blockage was difficult in the murky water.
 Rodding out the exit pipe cleared it.